oracle-livelabs/oci/oci-apm-springboot/05-configure-apm-agent/configure-apm-agent.md

     cd ~/; wget <copied APM Java Agent link>
     </copy>
     ```
-    If the link is still in the clipboard of your computer, simply type **wget** in the Cloud Shell, then paste the APM Java Agent download link.
+    If the link is still in the clipboard of your computer, simply type **wget** in the Cloud Shell home directory, then paste the APM Java Agent download link.

    ![Oracle Cloud console, Cloud Shell](images/4-1-5-cloudshell.png " ")